Citrinate/FreePackages/README.md

 ```

 > **Note**
 > This applies when your account is playing a game outside of ASF, and does not apply when ASF is farming cards or if the `play` command is used.
+Your library being locked through Family Sharing will also prevent package activation.
+You likely don't want to enable this if you run idle games 24/7, or your library is otherwise almost always in use, or you only run ASF rarely.

 ---